Kali-Hac/ProMISE/README.md

 # Probabilistic Masked Spatial-Temporal Skeleton Reconstruction: General Skeleton Semantics Learning for Person Re-Identification

 ## Introduction
-This is the implementation of different models applying ProMISE presented by "Probabilistic Masked Spatial-Temporal Skeleton Reconstruction: General Skeleton Semantics Learning for Person Re-Identification".
+This is the implementation of ProMISE (applied to different state-of-the-art models) presented by "Probabilistic Masked Spatial-Temporal Skeleton Reconstruction: General Skeleton Semantics Learning for Person Re-Identification".

 ## Environment
 - Python >= 3.5